dconixDev/voidrice/README.md

 ## DWM

-DWM a is great customizable Window Manager for Xorg and requires a bit of time to learn to configure(in my opinion, less than others).
+DWM a is great customizable Window Manager for Xorg.

 DWM patches used in this build: *actualfullscreen, alttagsdecoration, attachbottom, bottomstack, center, fixborders, movestack, pertag, uselessgap, xrdb*